Odewale-Emmanuel/Uptick-Week_4/README.md

 ### User Management

-- Register with an email and name
+- Register with an email, name, and password
 - Each user has a unique identifier (ObjectId)
 - Enforces unique email addresses (no duplicates)
 - Secure, user-specific access to notes (authentication and authorization)